Air Cooled Screw Chillers System Manufacturer | Geson Chiller

 ||Limited by the performance of the compressor,

-the heating conditions will have a large attenuation when the ambient temperature is low.
+the heating conditions will have a large attenuation when the ambient temperature conditions is low.
 Generally, electric auxiliary heating is required.

 |Low-temperature environment heating has less heat attenuation